Photographer Creates Epic Portrait Backdrops Made Specifically For Babies With Special Needs

 Indiana-based photographer Angela Forker has become known for her elaborate baby shoots involving on-the-floor backdrops that she "paints" with fabric and other ordinary items before plopping a baby down to capture a magical image.
 They are breathtaking, to be sure, but something was missing.

-At the start of this year, Angela did some soul-searching to figure out how she could better make a difference with her photography.
+Angela did some soul-searching to figure out how she could better make a difference with her photography.
 "I came to realize that my 'Baby ImaginArt' scenes would be perfect for babies with serious medical conditions that prevented them from being able to sit up for a portrait," she told POPSUGAR.
 "Many photographers are at a complete loss in these situations!"

 "For most families, these are the only professional photos they've ever had of their child."